fishslips/TimSeverance/docs/Academic/Discrete 1/CS-2300/Week 09.md

 n = final index
 a_m = initial term
 a_n = final term

+In short, sequences are just some type of repeating pattern (arithmetic, geometric, quadratic, etc.), and we can represent those patterns in a few ways.

 ### Recurrence Relations

 Recurrence relation is when a term is defined as a function of previous terms.